openfrontier/ci/README.md

 ## Create docker-compose.yml file
     ## You can customize your variables in the setEnv.sh, then run setEnv.sh, it will generate a docker-compose.yml file similar to the docker-compose.yml.example
+    ## The default location of the gerenated docker-compose.yml file is in /etc/confd/conf.d/
     ~/ci/setEnv.sh

     ## Or you can use the docker-compose.yml.example as a template, and change the parameters in it based on your environment,